brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 ## Model and dataset setup

-We start our implementation by taking our previous *GPT-lite* with the specs matching the *GPT-2 Small* model in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1):
+We start our implementation by taking our previous *GPTlite* with the specs matching the *GPT-2 Small* model in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1):

 ```python
 n_layer = 12   # depth of the network as number of decoder blocks.